 Yep, you bet you’re going to have put this all in the budget.
 How much can you afford to set aside from your paycheck towards your starting point?
 No matter the amount, set this amount to be automatically drafted from your paycheck into your emergency fund.

 I highly suggest you set your emergency fund up at a different bank than the one you use for your checking account.
-I prefer online banks (we use Capital One 360 but Ally has a better interest rate) for an emergency fund, because it can take up to 3 days to get your money.
+I prefer online banks for an emergency fund, because it can take up to 3 days to get your money.
 I know that might sound scary but think about it – the delay in getting your money means it better be a real emergency before you go pulling that money out.

 Also, with it being at a bank that isn’t your normal bank it keeps it more “out-of-sight, out-of-mind”.